 If you’re creating a new sequence, then you’ll see only one email on the left.

-When you add a few emails in your sequence, you can drag those emails on the left sidebar to quickly change the order in which they are sent.
+When you add a few emails in your sequence, you can drag those emails to the left sidebar to quickly change the order in which they are sent.

 On the right side, you’ll see the email status, i.e., draft or active, email scheduling, and the same editor as you see while creating Broadcast emails.